bengrunfeld/study-notes/cheesemaking/consolidated/3_process.md

 There's an issue with how to read the `salometer`.
 If you want, read up on it on `p.
 62`.

 **Review Brine Maintenance Tips!**

+## Affinage

+### Temperature in the Aging Room

+The goal temp in an aging room, according to G, is `50F - 55F` (`10C - 13C`)

+### Humidity in the Aging Room

+There is a chart is Appendix C that gives you a table of bulb temps vs `RH`.
+Copy the table and keep it handy next to your `psychrometer`.

+The goal temp in an aging room, according to G, is `50F - 55F` (`10C - 13C`), so she watches for a `2.5F` difference between the bulbs.

+The `psychrometer` does not need recalibrating, but needs the wick to be cleaned once in a while and the reservoir of water to be refilled.

+### Keeping the aging space free from mold and pests

+To prevent mildew and molds from growing on the walls of your aging space, wipe down using a chlorine solution or other sanitizer that is adequate (Table 6-1: Guide to Sanitizers and proper dilutions).

+If there is evidence of molds or debris, first use a damp cloth or a mild detergent to remove any visible buildup.
+Make sure not to use excess sanitizer as this could import unfavorable odors and flavors to your aging space, and of course your cheese.

+Watch out for fly egg cases (they look like black, brown or white grains of long-grain rice) being laid in nooks and crevices.

+### Using a cheese trier/iron

+A `cheese trier`, or `cheese iron` is a tool for removing a core sample from a whole cheese, and for tapping the outside of a cheese to listen for air pockets.

+This tool allows you to check the progress of cheese without cutting into it.

+You can help make notes on flavor and texture changes that will greatly help you determine when a cheese is ready.

+As cheeses age, they might be bitter.
+Make notes on bitter phases as they occur and when they end, and this will help you decide on ideal aging lengths for each type of cheese.

+A core sample will also help determine when a blue cheese is ready to be wrapped or moved to a colder storage.

+Using the iron use to tap a cheese can help determine when eye development is adequate or when a cheese is suffering from early or late blowing (see `Affinage` Troubleshooting).
+And it's fun to turn cheese into a percussion instrument.

+#### How to core sample a cheese

+1. If the cheese is semisoft, pre-chill it to refrigeration temps
+2. Sanitize the trier and dry well.
+You may want to use a warm to hot sanitizing solution to help the trier more easily penetrate the cheese.
+3. Insert the trier about `2/3` of its length (if the cheese is large enough) or halfway through the diameter of the cheese.
+4. Rotate the trier in several complete rotations
+5. Tilt the handle back slightly, and slide the sample out of the cheese.
+6. Observer the sample for eyes, flaws, texture and aroma
+7. With a  sanitizing knife, cut a small portion from the tip of the sample
+8. Slide the trier with the cheese sample on it back into the hole and push from the rind side to seat the sample back into the cheese.
+9. Use a tiny bit of the cut sample to smear over the seams
+10. Return the cheese to aging, and note on the make sheet the date and results of the sampling.
+11. Analyze the sample for texture and flavor.

+### Dealing with Bad Mold on Cheese

+At the first signs of mold, take a cloth moistened in a light brine (solution of 1 tablespoon salt and 1 tablespoon vinegar [optional] to 1 cup of water) and gently rub the surface of the cheese.
+Be sure not to leave the surface of the cheese wet.

+### Brushing rinds

+One of the simplest ways to create a beautiful natural rind is to brush the rind periodically during aging.
+As with a bandaged rind, brushing does not eliminate the molds but instead limits their growth and "damage" to the rind.

+In the beginning, use a very soft brush to prevent damaging the still soft cheese.
+It is a good idea to have a minimum of two textures of brushes, one soft and one medium, to maintain brushed rinds.

+When brushing, take your clean, sanitized, bone-dry brush and gently which it across the surface of the cheese.
+Doing this over a sink or moist surface can help trap much of the mold spores and stop them being airborne.

+Continue to brush until the rind looks smooth.
+Never use a scrubbing or circular motion, but rather brush the mold off the cheese.

+The goal is to prevent the molds from growing so rampantly that they form a thick rind and attract cheese mites.

+Once done, the brush should be thoroughly washed, sanitized, and placed in a clean area to dry.
+You should have 2 pairs, just in case one is still drying.
+Never use these brushes on anything besides cheese.

+### The Six Steps to Cleaning

+##### Step 1: Pre-rinse

+Immediately after using, rinse all equipment with luke warm water, about `100F` (`38C`) to remove all visible milk and curd residues.
+This step is important to do before washing so the heat of the wash doesn't "cook" proteins onto the surfaces

+##### Step 2: Wash

+Fill the sink with very hot water and use detergent and a clean bristle brush and scrub pad to manually scour the surfaces of all equipment

+##### Step 3: Rinse

+Rinse with clean water.
+Some people like to use a sanitizing acid rinse at this stage.

+##### Step 4: Air-dry

+Allow all equipment to air dry between uses

+##### Step 5: Sanitize

+Just prior to use, sanitize all equipment by dipping in a food-surface-approved sanitizer.
+Most chemical sanitizers need 30 seconds of exposure to ensure proper killing of any residual germs.
+Alternatively, you can use hot water at 170F (77C) and immerse equipment for 5 minutes.

+##### Step 6: Acid Wash/Rinse

+An `acid wash` is done on a periodic basis to remove mineral deposits that are not completely removed during the daily cleaning process.

+An `acid rinse` (without cleaners) can be done daily instead of the stronger periodic `acid wash`.
+If you choose to do a daily rinse (G' prefers this), you can perform it either just following or in place of `Step 3: Rinse`.

+When doing periodic acid washes, the frequency will greatly depend on the amount of calcium and minerals in your water, as well as the frequency of cheesemaking.